31 May 2024

 3. Story that’s obscure or little-known.

-Well, they’d try.
-They’d flip around their bibles, then give up and look at the table of contents… then realize the book wasn’t in there.
-“Well it’s in my bible,” I’d tell ’em, and hold it up to show them, confusing them all the more. ’Cause my bible included apocrypha.
+“Well it’s in my bible,” I’d tell ’em.
+And hold it up to show them, confusing them all the more.

-I can’t pull this stunt anymore, ’cause nowadays people look up the bible on their phones or bible apps.
-Hence they can sometimes find Wisdom in there.
+Unfortunately I can’t pull this stunt anymore, ’cause nowadays people look up the bible on their phones.
+And a lot of bible apps include apocrypha, so they can actually find Wisdom in there.
+Bible Gateway has apocrypha too.
 Spoils my little joke.
 Oh well.

-But I did this joke on purpose: I wanted to introduce newbies to the fact not every bible includes all the same books.
+But I had a reason for this joke: I wanted to introduce newbies to the fact not every bible includes all the same books.
 Orthodox, Catholic, Lutheran, and Anglican bibles are gonna have books in them which your average Evangelical bible will not.
 Evangelicals call these books apocrypha.
 Catholics call ’em deuterocanon, and Orthodox anagignoskómena.

 Contrary to popular belief, they’re not merely “extra books.”
 For four centuries before Jesus, Greek-speaking Jews had these books in their bibles.
 For 17 centuries thereafter, Greek-speaking, Latin-speaking, and English-speaking Christians had ’em in their bibles.
-Got quoted in the New Testament.
+Some of these books got quoted in the New Testament.
 Got quoted by the early church fathers.
 Got translated and included in the Geneva Bible and King James Version.
 Seriously.

 So when people ask me “Why do Catholics have extra books?”
-I gotta point out the proper question is why we Evangelicals don’t have these books. ’Cause a majority of Christians in the world do have ’em.
-And Evangelical Protestants had no problem with including ’em in our bibles… well, for about two centuries.
+I gotta point out the proper question is why we Evangelicals don’t include these books. ’Cause the majority of Christians in the world do have ’em.
+And Evangelical Protestants used to have no problem with including ’em in our bibles… well, for about two centuries.
 Wasn’t till the Puritans began purging apocrypha from bibles that they even became an issue.

-And now?
-Now we have some Protestants who insist not only should apocrypha not be in bibles, but that they’re devilish.
+Today we have some Protestants who insist not only should apocrypha not be in bibles, but claim they’re devilish.
 Doesn’t matter that Martin Luther called ’em nützliche, aber nicht heilige Schriften/“useful, but not holy writings.”
 To these dark Christians, not only are apocrypha not useful, but they (and Roman Catholics) are part of Satan’s evil conspiracy to corrupt the bible.

-According to these cranks, if you read apocrypha, they’ll corrupt you too.
+According to these cranks, if you read any of the apocrypha, they’ll corrupt you too.
 Flee the scary books!

 Well, let’s put aside the loopy paranoia and get to what apocrypha actually are.